noamKap1/ass3/README.md

 in the file result command, when we entered "result" the filed appeard in the client depository. <br/>

 # Work management:
-We both have equally worked on this, from convenience considerations Noam has uploaded all files.
+We both have equally worked on this assignment, but from convenience considerations Noam has managed the git and took care of uploading all files the readme.

 # Final assignment:
 **Thank you for this semester**